Graph editing

 Brief information

-Waypoints, what are they?
+Nodes, what are they?

 Unlike humans, bots cannot see a map and analyze what they see.
 If you see a building with a door, you can walk straight to the door, open it and enter the building.
 Bots cannot do this without help!
 They can see and fight enemies or react if they are being attacked.
-These ways of behaviour work without any external help.
+These ways of behavior work without any external help.
 But in order to find their way around the map and to safely navigate through all ways and passages, they do need some help.
 They need something that tells them where they can go and where they can’t.
 They need something that shows them where a ladder is located or where the mission goal (escape zone/hostages/bomb spot) is.
-This is done by means of waypoints.
-You can imagine waypoints a bit like those flags on a ski run.
-Each waypoint marks a point where bots can go.
+This is done by means of nodes.
+You can imagine nodes a bit like those flags on a ski run.
+Each node marks a point where bots can go.
 If two of them are connected with each other, a bot can go from one point to the other and back.
-So what you do when you waypoint a map is basically place a whole net of points in the map and connect them in a way that bots can proceed from one point to the other.
+So what you do when you node a map is basically place a whole net of points in the map and connect them in a way that bots can proceed from one point to the other.
 All points must be placed in areas that are accessible for players, and if you want your bots to navigate smoothly and safely, you must also keep an eye on the connections.
 If connections go through walls or over a deep ravine, your bots will bump into walls or fall to their death.
-There are several waypoint types that can be used to indicate map goals, rescue zones, nice camp spots, ladders etc. There are different types of connections too, one-way or two-way connections and jump connections that will make a bot jump from point A to B instead of walking or running there.
+There are several node types that can be used to indicate map goals, rescue zones, nice camp spots, ladders, etc. There are different types of connections too: one-way or two-way connections and jump connections that will make a bot jump from point A to B instead of walking or running there.
 We will come back to this later.

 Besides, you don’t have to worry about every little detail.
 The editor that comes with this bot version will do lots of the work for you, and besides, it’s graphical and easy to use (no programming/coding skills or anything required).
-You may very well discover that making waypoints can be fun, especially when you see bots roam through the entire map without problems - and you made it possible!.
+You may very well discover that making nodes can be fun, especially when you see bots roam through the entire map without problems - and you made it possible!

 Note

 Since YaPB 2.10 version, a new waypoint format named Graph has been added, which raised the limit to 2048 nodes (in later builds, when graph autoanalysis feature was introduced, the node limit has been raised again), allows you to set camp directions not only horizontally but also vertically, and also reduced the size of waypoint files.
 YaPB also continues to support the old PWF format.
-You can save waypoints to pwf format, but it will automatically converted to graph format when loaded.
-Waypoints (multicolored stripes) now named Nodes since YaPB 4.x version.
+You can save waypoints to pwf format, but it will be automatically converted to graph format when loaded.
+Waypoints (multicolored stripes) are now named Nodes since YaPB 4.x version.
 Waypoint editor also renamed to Graph editor.

-How can I access the waypoint editor?
+How can I access the graph editor?

 Graph console commands Summary